ersabby/Microcontroller_Basics/ADC.md

 Vref/256

-where Vrefis the reference voltage.
+where Vref is the reference voltage.
 The step size of the converter defines the converter's resolution.
 For a 5V reference, the step size is:

 5V/256 = 0.0195V or 19.5mV